-In the last couple of years the Functional Movement Screen (FMS) has gained increasing popularity in sport.
-It was invented to evaluate movement pattern quality for athletes as it thought that poor neuromuscular control increases the risk of acute injuries (8).
+The Functional Movement Screen (FMS) was created to evaluate movement pattern quality for athletes as it thought that poor neuromuscular control increases the risk of acute injuries (8).

-The only equipment required is a (measurement) stick in addition to a measurement bar.
+Equipment needed is a (measurement) stick in addition to a measurement bar.

 are used to test/rate individual players’ movements.

 The players will receive a score for each exercise.
 The highest score is a “3” and the lowest a “0”.
-In this regards a “3” means “perfect execution of the task”, a “2” means “execution with compensation”, a “1” means “can’t perform the task” and a “0” means “pain” (12).
+In this regards a “3” means “perfect execution of the task”, a “2” means “execution with compensation”, a “1” means “can’t perform the task” and a “0” means “pain” (10).
 Therefore the player can score up to a total of 21 points.
 There are five tests which require bilateral testing and therefore both scores are recorded (however, the lowest test score will be recorded for the overall score).

-Several studies have investigated different types of reliability for the FMS and showed good reliability values (10, 25, 30, 32).
-There was no difference for intra-rater reliability (meaning the athlete receives the same score on day 1 vs. day 2) (25, 30), however, there was a less clear picture for the inter-rater reliability.
+Several studies have investigated different types of reliability for the FMS and showed good reliability values (8, 23, 28, 30).
+There was no difference for intra-rater reliability (meaning the athlete receives the same score on day 1 vs. day 2) (23, 28), however, there was a less clear picture for the inter-rater reliability.

 Based on the original total score of 21, a 100-point scoring system was developed which also seemed to be reliable (3).
 In this system different exercises were scaled differently (3).

+It seems that the rating systems (1, 2 or 3) in which the athletes are getting rated holds its ground with regards to kinematic analysis (4).
 Differences were seen in peak knee flexion and knee flexion excursion with the groups ranked 3 > 2 > 1.
 Furthermore, Group 3 exhibited greater peak hip flexion, hip flexion excursion and peak hip extension moment compared to group 1.

 First of all there seemed to be a debate, what constitute an “at risk player”.